thunderheadone/one-sdk-ios/README.md

 ### Get a push token

-To the push token codelessly retrieved by the SDK, call `getPushToken` method as shown below:
+To get the push token codelessly retrieved by the SDK, call the `getPushToken` method as shown below:

 Swift:
 ```swift